aeyobd/danielboyea/content/posts/durham-2024/index.md

 # Searching for tides in Sculptor

 Sestito et al. (2023) detective a possible excess of stars in the outskirts of Sculptor.
-Is sculptor's stellar component consistent with a tidal interpretation, or may this excess be the result of an extended stellar "halo," or other effects we should consider?
+Is Sculptor's stellar component consistent with a tidal interpretation, or may this excess be the result of an extended stellar "halo," or other effects we should consider?
+My goal is to use simulations to determine if the tides of the Milky Way can perturb a dwarf galaxy to match the observational properties of Sculptor today.

 ## Orbits

-All of the orbits we consider so far are as in the potential defined by Errani & Peñarrubia et al. (2020).
+For the Milky Way potential, I use Errani & Peñarrubia et al. (2020) which defines a 4-component static potential approximating the McMillan (2011) potential.

-Our mean orbit has a pericenter 50.766
+Our mean orbit reaches a pericentre of ~51 kpc with an apocentre of 102 kpc.
-101.846

 {{<figure
     src="orbit.svg"